What teas are the best iced?

 See our top picks below, or view our complete list of iced teas.

-Traditional herbal teas like peppermint make great iced tea.
-But nearly all of them can be iced while providing all the health benefits.
+Traditional herbal teas like the ones below make great iced teas, but nearly all of them can be iced while providing all the health benefits.

 Perfect for any time of the day, this refreshing tea gives the sense of a breath of fresh air.
 It makes for a super-fast cool down on the hottest of day - great for combatting hot flashes!

 If you're looking to bring a ray of sunshine to your senses, you've come to the right place.
 Happy tea provides a caffeinated boost.
 With a great balance of fruit and green tea, it makes a refreshing iced tea during the warmer months.

 Fruit tisanes, also known as fruit teas, are primarily made up of dried fruit, berries, flowers and flavoring.
 They usually brew very deep and dark.
 Many of them have a slight tart hibiscus character to them.
 A little simple syrup or lemonade will balance any tartness and make these extra delicious.
 These teas do not contain any caffeine, so are good to serve with children.
 We recommend the entire category - so whether you choose the picks below or something else in the category, you'll be pleased with the results.

 "Drink it again, Sam."
 One cup of Casablanca and you're sure to be back for more.
 This colorful fruit tea is an addictive combination of berries and tropical fruits.
 Sweet kiwi, tangy raspberry, tart hibiscus, and fresh strawberry mingle in this caffeine-free blend.
 A sprinkle of dainty rose petals, sunny safflower and blue cornflower makes Casablanca an alluringly beautiful tea.